State

 There is no U.S. Senate race in New York.
 New York will elect 26 members to its U.S. House delegation.

-Democratic women have the highest average total raised with over $6.5M, higher than the average raised by Democratic men and Republicans seeking reelection.
-Alexandria Ocasio-Cortez (NY-14) has the highest total raised of the women running for reelection with over $23M.
+Democratic women incumbents have the highest average total raised including self-financing with over $7.9M, higher than the average raised by Democratic men and Republicans seeking reelection.
+Alexandria Ocasio-Cortez (NY-14) has the highest total raised of the women running for reelection from New York with over $27M.
+She also leads Democratic women candidates running for the House nationally in the total raised.

 NY-17, which features Representative Mike Lawler (R) seeking reelection, has a crowded field of Democratic candidates seeking the nomination.
-This is considered a “Toss Up Republican” according to The Cook Political Report.
-Lawler has raised nearly $2M.
-Half of the Democratic candidates with campaign finance data are women, though Peter Chatzky leads the money race with over $5.8M.
-He is almost entirely self-financed.
+This is considered a “Toss Up Republican” seat according to The Cook Political Report.
+Lawler has raised over $2.5M.
+Half of the Democratic candidates with campaign finance data for this seat are women.
+Cait Conley leads the money race among Democrats in NY-17 with over $2.3M raised.
+Effie Phillips-Staley, with 40%, has the highest proportion of small contributions among women running in the race (41%).

-In NY-21, which is an open seat considered solidly Republican, according to The Cook Political Report, Anthony Constantino has raised $5M.
-Blake Gendebien, a Democrat, has raised nearly $4M and leads the money race for Democrats.
+In NY-21, which is an open seat considered solidly Republican by The Cook Political Report, Anthony Constantino has raised $5M.
+Blake Gendebien, a Democrat, has raised over $4.5M and leads the money race for Democrats.

 This statistic is the average total amount raised to date from individuals (including self-financing).